Sightseer Viewer

 A catalogue entry from the collection

 Sightseer was a 35mm black and white film roll stereoscopy format, similar to True-View, and was distributed by Photax (London) Ltd - a manufacturer and distributor of general photographic equipment.
-There was one type of viewer (made in various colour combinations).
+There was one design viewer which was made in various colour combinations.
 While “patent applied for” appears on every viewer, I’ve never seen a photo of a viewer with any actual patent details on it.
+The viewer was sold for 18/6 (92.5 pence in today's UK money) complete with 2 film rolls; additional rolls were 2/6d each - 12.5p.

-The viewer is a little larger and heavier than the True-View, and possibly made of bakelite, rather than the moulded plastic used in the latter.
-Despite the bare metal lever (I have yet to see a photo of one with this trimmed in plastic), the Sightseer feels better built compared to the True-View.
+The viewer is plastic-bodied and a little larger and heavier than the equivalent True-View.
+Despite the bare metal lever (I have yet to see a photo of one with this covered), the Sightseer feels better built compared to the True-View.
 It consisted of 2 plastic main halves, each in different colours held together by 4 screws - which makes it relatively simple to clean and maintain the viewer.
 Mine arrived completely seized up, but I was able to unscrew it, add some lubricant to the lever and spring, and get it working again easily.
 The lenses appear to be glass.

-I've seen 2 tone green, grey and maroon, brown and grey viewers - the green ones seem to be the most common.
-The film rolls were first sold in small metal film canisters - which look very cool and high quality - but probably got replaced fairly quickly as being too expensive; most I have seen come in cardboard boxes (similar to True-View and Tru-Vue).
+I've seen 2 tone green, grey and maroon, and finally brown and grey viewers - the green ones seem to be the most common.
+The film rolls were first sold in small metal film canisters - which look very cool and "premium product" - but probably got replaced fairly quickly as being too expensive; most I have seen come in cardboard boxes (similar to True-View and Tru-Vue).
 Sightseer rolls are rare enough - finding them in the film canisters especially so.
+Please do let me know if you have any!

 The film was threaded into a slot in 1 side of the viewer and the user would then advance the film through the viewer by pulling on the bare metal lever underneath.
 Despite the similarities to the True-View viewer, they were not compatible - Sightseer images were 4 perforations wide (the same specification as the much earlier American Novelview system) - and narrower than the 5-perforation format used by True-View.
 Oddly enough though, if you have an American Tru-Vue viewer, Sightseer rolls will fit in those.
 But this compatibility is one way - Tru-Vue rolls don’t fit in the Sightseer viewer (I know, I tried).

-Ultimately, I suspect the more fiddly and laborious process to advance views through the viewer (compared to the far easier View-Master) probably contributed to the early demise of TrueView and Sightseer - but you did at least get more views.
+I suspect the more fiddly and laborious process to advance views through the viewer (compared to the more user friendly View-Master from Sawyers) probably contributed to the early demise of TrueView and Sightseer - but you did at least get more views.
 View-Master was limited to 7 colour stereo shots on a reel, Sightseer featured 16 captioned stereo images (so 32 photo frames in total) plus a title frame, of course - albeit in black and white.
+Ultimately though, it was a system that dated back to several 1930s American viewers and was probably seen as rather old fashioned, even in the early 1950s.

-I have found 66 films known to have been issued so far, focusing on mainly British subjects: towns and cities, transportation, coastal resorts etc. Some sources have previously suggested over 200 rolls were produced but I think that’s more an assumption based on the numbering system used to identify each film roll; a list of all titles I’ve noted as existing so far can be found HERE.
+I have found 66 films known to have been issued so far, focusing on mainly British subjects: towns and cities, transportation, coastal resorts etc. Some online sources have previously suggested over 200 rolls were produced but I think that’s more an assumption based on the numbering system used to identify each film roll.
+For your information, a list of all titles I’ve noted as existing so far can be found HERE.

 Further Reading & Web Links